Some of the features as to why you might establish a SMSF include:

 - An SMSF can be used to assist with your estate planning objectives.

-- An SMSF can be used as a vehicle to accumulate super benefits or pay an income in retirement and can continue for future generations.
+- An SMSF can be used as a vehicle to accumulate super benefits or pay an income in retirement and can continue for future generations by including children within the fund.